feature-hub/feature-hub/README.md

 #### Feature Service ID

-A Feature Service definition must declare an ID.
+A Feature Service definition must declare an `id`.
 It is recommended to use namespaces for the Feature Service ID to avoid naming conflicts, e.g.:

 ```js